Crochet Napkin Ring Free Pattern

 You can get an inexpensive version of these patterns for the Jorja Napkin rings in our stores.
 Just click the buttons below to be taken to them!

 That’s all there is to it!
 Don’t forget to share your projects with us!

 Be sure to check back real soon for the next part—the place mat!

-If you would like an ad-free version of all of these napkin ring patterns, head over to our Ravelry or LoveCrafts stores for a free PDF download.
+If you would like an ad-free version of all of these napkin ring patterns, you can head over to our Ravelry or LoveCrafts stores as well as our Etsy Store for an ad- free PDF download or download here.